Electric vehicle warning sounds: Fisker Automotive

 Fisker Automotive developed a sound-generator that was incorporated in its Fisker Karma luxury plug-in hybrid electric vehicle, released in 2011.
 According to the car manufacturer, the sound is designed to both alert pedestrians and enhance the driver experience, and the warning noise will be emitted automatically.
 The Fisker Karma emits a sound through a pair of external speakers embedded in the bumper.
 According to a company spokesman the sound is a mix between a "Formula One car and a starship".

-The developing process took between nine months to a year, and three sound companies sent in synthesised WAV file samples that were evaluated by Fisker employees and executives.
+The developing process took between nine months and a year, and three sound companies sent in synthesised WAV file samples that were evaluated by Fisker employees and executives.
 The prospective sounds were studied in an audio chamber to allow engineers to evaluate the sounds without other noise interfering.
 After testing the candidate sounds in different locations relative to the vehicle, Fisker fine-tuned the final sound with its own equipment.
 The warning sound is activated when the car is travelling at less than 25 mph.